Macquarie University

 Criteria that may apply in addition to the ATAR

-In addition to achieving the standard of performance required for admission, for certain degrees you must also satisfy any additional selection criteria, such as a personal statement, questionnaire, portfolio of work, audition, interview or test.
+In addition to achieving the standard of performance required for admission, for certain degrees you may be required to also satisfy additional selection criteria.
+This may involve completing a personal statement, questionnaire, portfolio of work, audition, interview or test.
 These criteria are taken into account either instead of, or in conjunction with, your ATAR or equivalent.

 Details of additional selection criteria and how you can meet these requirements are outlined in the degree descriptions.